 So I set out to build a life.
 And it’s evolving, I think, is the best way to describe it.
 I wrote a book, which everybody should have a copy of, is the best book about IT that I’ve ever written.
 Okay, the only book about IT I’ve ever written.
 But the point of the book was really to say, Well, okay, look, there’s far more to the world of technology than just buying some software and doing some stuff.
 There’s very much of a human centric need to all of this stuff.
 And something you guys at ChatFunnels will certainly understand.
 This is not just about the technology, this is more about humanity, and how we interact with the tools that we make.

 And the common phrase I use is, if you’re looking at the technology, you’re missing the point, nobody cares, right?
 It’s just a tool we don’t care about level, we don’t care about a shovel, what sort of shovel it is, we just want to know that if I use it, I’m gonna do some digging effectively.
-And so I wrote this book.
-And the point of doing it for money was really to help people embed the ideas of how they use technology, in business.
-And then I spent 2019 talking to a lot of people trying to encourage them to invest in technology and invest in their own software, and to build specific solutions for themselves to really turbocharge their business.
+So I wrote this book.
+The point of doing it for money was really to help people embed the ideas of how they use technology, in business.
+Then I spent 2019 talking to a lot of people trying to encourage them to invest in technology and invest in their own software, and to build specific solutions for themselves to really turbocharge their business.

 And I think one of the things that I’ve seen that everyone struggles with from time to time to a certain level is, how do I really, after I’ve created this product, hopefully, I’ve created something that isn’t just different, it’s better than my competition or even if it’s just, this niche, for them, and this is the best solution.
 How do I communicate that difference?
 And, how I am better to my prospective customers as a marketing person or a salesperson?

 Stewart: Well, it’s a curious thing.
 So I mean, the phrase that the word that stuck out in that sentence was hopefully.
-And I kind of start with this point of saying to me, Well, look, stop, just whatever you’re doing, just put the keyboard down, right, we don’t need to make more tools, we don’t need to make more technology, what we need to do is to make sure that what we’ve got right now is what somebody needs.
-And that’s what we’ve got to talk, this is this fundamental point of what we’re talking to, it’s about need, we’re looking at people and say, because people buy what they what they want, right.
+And I kind of start with this point of saying to me.
+Well, look, stop, just whatever you’re doing, just put the keyboard down.
+We don’t need to make more tools.
+We don’t need to make more technology.
+What we need to do is to make sure that what we’ve got right now is what somebody needs.
+And that’s what we’ve got to talk, this is this fundamental point of what we’re talking to.
+It’s about need, we’re looking at people and say, because people buy what they what they want, right.
 But most of those wants are driven fundamentally somewhere in the background by a perceived need.

 Billy: I agree, I agree.
 We don’t care about how the sausage is made, we just we just want the solution.
 So let me ask you this, then.
 So as we’re focusing on, you said two things there, focus on the problem and the solution.
 If I’m in marketing, and usually marketing, the sales, get some voice in product direction, because they’re out engaging with customers, they’re getting their feedback.
 How can I help influence product, when I take that back to my engineering team, or my product team, and I’m getting this feedback, whether it’s through demos, or even through live chat conversations we’re having on the site?
 And I see, like, no, we’re not quite fitting here.
 But we could, what do you think is the best way for them to sell like, Hey, I have an idea to the product team?

 Stewart: I’m of the opinion, it shouldn’t need selling to the product team.
 And it certainly shouldn’t be the product team who are driving the decision making.
 Because there were a number of things going on.
-So that in terms of what the product team actually makes, that must be aligned with the problem being solved.
-So if, if we collectively understand the problem, then we should all have this sort of same target.
-So it shouldn’t be this, us and them.
+That in terms of what the product team actually makes, that must be aligned with the problem being solved.
+If we collectively understand the problem, then we should all have this sort of same target.
+It shouldn’t be this, us and them.
 I need you to make this for me.
-I mean, there’s an interesting point that comes out of this, which is this idea of building new features, and software developers love that.
-I mean, they get up in the morning go, Well, what can I do today?
+There’s an interesting point that comes out of this, which is this idea of building new features, and software developers love that.
+They get up in the morning go, Well, what can I do today?
 Right?
 Yeah.
 Look through the bug list to go.

 Billy: So as we’re working towards that, that problem, and then communicating, everybody’s got competitors, there’s rarely any solution that’s so drastically different, so new that, that there’s no, like, we’re the only thing.
 Now you can convince everyone, you’re the only thing, and that’s what we all would love to do is say, Hey, don’t look at them.
 It’s just us, and it’s only us.
 So how do we, let’s say you’ve built a product, it is a great solution.
 And often engineering and product take that they’re going to work with marketing.
 But how can marketing really communicate that to your market?